topherchris420/orpheus-resonance-protocol/README.md

 ## 🛰️ Early Prototype

-An early prototype of the core concepts, named the **Orpheus Resonance Protocol**, was developed in Python with Gradio.
+An early prototype of the core concepts, named **Rhythma**, was developed in Python with Gradio.
 It demonstrates the initial exploration into bio-symbolic entrainment and can be viewed here:

 **🔗 [Live Demo on Hugging Face](https://huggingface.co/spaces/ciaochris/Temporal_Exploration)**